jkenney0501/dbt_superstore_dim_model/README.md

               field: cust_surr_id
               to: ref('dim_customers_current')
       - name: order_date_id
-        description: The foriegn key to the date dimension whihc allows the id of varius date attributes from bus day to holiday to month to quarter etc.
+        description: The foreign key to the date dimension which allows the id of various date attributes from bus day to holiday to month to quarter etc.
         data_type: number
         tests:
           - relationships: